Aru kingdom: Formation

 The people of Aru are believed to be the descendants of, or related to, the Karo tribe which inhabits the Tanah Karo further inland.
 This suggestion is based on a plausible etymology of similar sounding names, between "Aru" or "Haru" with "Karo".

 The Benteng Putri Hijau archaeological site, at an ancient fortress near Medan, shows several layers of cultures estimated to date from between the 12th and 18th centuries.
 The fort is in the Karo and wider Batak tribes' tradition of constructing huta or kuta, a walled compound completed with parik (moat) as a defensive structure to protect the village against incessant tribal warfare.
 Artifacts found include stone tools, Chinese ceramics, tin bullets and Aceh coins.
 A fragment of lingam was discovered at the nearby site of Sukanalu, suggesting that the population of Aru adhered to both native animism and Hinduism prior to Islam entering the region.

-The Haru Kingdom was mentioned in a Chinese chronicle of the Yuan Dynasty.
-According to this source, in 1282 Kublai Khan demanded that Haru to submit to China's suzerainty and Haru responded graciously by sending tribute to Yuan's court in 1295.
-Marco Polo however, did not mention Aru in his report as one of the eight kingdoms of Sumatra during his journey in 1292.
+The Haru Kingdom was mentioned in a Chinese chronicle of the Yuan dynasty.
+According to this source, in 1282, Kublai Khan demanded that Haru submit to China's suzerainty, and Haru responded graciously by sending tribute to Yuan's court in 1295.
+Marco Polo, however, did not mention Aru in his report as one of the eight kingdoms of Sumatra during his journey in 1292.

 The Haru Kingdom is mentioned in two Javanese sources originating from circa the 14th century.
 According to Pararaton, Haru kingdom was mentioned among polities that Gajah Mada intended to unite under Majapahit suzerainty in his Palapa oath.
 In 1339 a Javanese Majapahit naval expedition attacked several coastal states in Sumatra; although it failed to capture Samudera Pasai, the Javanese expedition did manage to gain control of Haru and Pane (Pannai).
 The Nagarakretagama (1365) canto 13 mentioned Aru as one of Majapahit vassal states in Sumatra.

 According to Hikayat Raja-raja Pasai and the Malay Annals the Aru kingdom was Islamized by Nakhoda Ismail and Fakir Muhammad; they also converted Merah Silu, the first king of Samudera Pasai in the mid-13th century.
 According to Yingya Shenglan (1416), a Chinese Ming dynasty report composed by Ma Huan about the Zheng He expedition, the king of Haru and his subjects had embraced Islam.
 After the 13th century, Islam slowly began to gain followers among the population of Aru.
 However, native animism or paganism is still pervasive, especially amongst the population of the interior region, and a few Hindus still survive.